 Le Havre is the cruising gateway to Paris and the Champagne region.
 Onboard these cruises Celebrity will be offering various excursions to Paris, from a simple bus tour to sightseeing trip with lunch at the Eiffel Tower, trips around Le Havre and even to abbey of Mont Saint Michel.
 But this isn't why you're taking this cruise.
 From Le Havre you can partake on one of the first two 'tasting' excursions.
 The first is a trip to Pay d'Auge, which takes you through the Normandy landscape, before arriving at a cheese factory, where cheese tasting will take place including the likes of Pont l'Evêque, Camembert and Livarot.
 Afterward you will drive to Le Breuil en Auge, to visit the home of Calvados, the regions famous Normandy Brandy.

-The second tour is a mammoth three day, two night land tour form Le Harve passing by Paris, the Loire Valley, Cognac, then Bordeaux before re-joining the ship at Le Verdon.
+The second tour is a mammoth three day, two night land tour from Le Harve passing by Paris, the Loire Valley, Cognac, then Bordeaux before re-joining the ship at Le Verdon.
 The trip involves city tours, a vine and wine museum, wine tasting, cognac tastings and more.

 Le Verdon (Bordeaux)